Tezumie/Image-to-Pixel/README.md

 CONTROLS:
+- upload image: select a file to upload.
+- download image: this will download a true pixelated version of your edited image in the pixel size determined by the size input.
 - upload palette: you can download hex files from lospec and upload them here, the file format must be ".hex". https://lospec.com/palette-list
 - download palette: you can save your custom palettes by downloading them in hex format.
 - select menu: choose a palette.